 When you’re looking for your first greenhouse, you are probably wondering what kind of budget you need to be able to give it a real go.
-Look no more, let us walk you through the different price factors and find your perfect greenhouse, whether you have a big budget or not.
+Look no further, let us walk you through the different price factors and find the perfect greenhouse for your needs, whether you have a big budget or not.

 The price of a greenhouse is determined by many different factors, but the most obvious one is the size.
-Are you a beginner greenhouse enthousiast or an experienced gardener?
+Are you a beginner greenhouse enthusiast or an experienced gardener?
 Do you have a big yard or do you need to fit your greenhouse on a balcony or patio?
 Find out more about the right greenhouse size for your needs here and take a look at the many options.
-A good choice for a budget greenhouse is 6’x8′, it will give you enough room to plant several vegetables and/or plants but will still be an affordable choice.
+A good choice for a budget greenhouse is 6’x8′, it will give you enough room to plant several vegetables and/or plants but will still provide good value for money.
 However, if you’re just looking to grow some herbs and spices, you might only need a mini or portable greenhouse.

-The second factor that influences your greenhouse budget is the material it’s made of.
+A second factor that influences your greenhouse budget is the material it’s made of.
 The three most common materials are glass, polycarbonate and plastic foil (for tunnel greenhouses).
-Glass or Victorian greenhouses are the most expensive kind of greenhouses, these beautiful structures are a great addition to your yard, but are not the best choice when you’re looking for a budget greenhouse.
+Glass or Victorian greenhouses are the most expensive kind of greenhouses, these beautiful structures are a great addition to your yard, but are not the best choice when you’re looking for a lower budget greenhouse.
 Tunnel greenhouses are usually very cheap but will not give you the real greenhouse feel and have many limitations.
-The perfect choice for a budget greenhouse is by far the polycarbonate greenhouse.
+Because of these reasons, the perfect choice for a budget greenhouse is by far the polycarbonate greenhouse.
 They come in many sizes and forms and are durable, strong and very practical.

 If your greenhouse budget is a little higher and you want to invest in a sustainable and beautiful lawn ornament, take a look at the Victorian greenhouses.
 These traditional, British structures are made out of glass and are very classy.